EmmanuelOkon/acecoin/README.md

-# Getting Started with Create React App
+# Frontend Engineer Assessment Test

+This project is a React application.
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was hosted on Netlify and can be viewed here

 ## Available Scripts